 The Headquarters docket for this rule contains, for each site, the HRS score sheets, the Documentation Record describing the information used to compute the score, pertinent information regarding statutory requirements or EPA listing policies that affect the site, and a list of documents referenced in the Documentation Record.
-The Headquarters docket also contains comments received, and the Agency's responses to those comments.
+The Headquarters docket also contains comments received.
+For the nine sites in today's final rule, EPA received no comments or only comments supporting the listing of the sites to the NPL and therefore EPA is placing them on the final NPL at this time.